BasitKhan03/Data-Analytics-Case-Study-1/README.md

 ## Act
+Now that you have finished creating your visualizations, act on your findings.

+### -> Recommandations:
 Once the disparities between casual and member riders are identified, tailored marketing strategies can be crafted to target casual riders and encourage them to become annual members:

 1. Implement targeted marketing campaigns during peak seasons and weekends, focusing on tourist and recreational locations frequented by casual riders.
 Highlight the benefits of annual membership, such as convenience, cost-effectiveness, and exclusive perks.